stclib/STC/docs/cptr_api.md

 ## Header file

-All cptr definitions and prototypes may be included in your C source file by including a single header file.
+All cptr and csptr definitions and prototypes are available by including a single header file.

 ```c
 #include "stc/cptr.h"